yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 the number of threads to some multiplier of the logical CPUs in the local system.

-**NOTE:**
-The threads parameter will work slightly differently for activities using the async parameter.
+👉 The threads parameter will work slightly differently for activities using the async parameter.
 For example, when `async=500` is provided, then the number of async operations is split between all configured threads, and each thread will juggle a number of in-flight operations asynchronously.